 Most investors simply don’t need this degree of specialization.
 It is unlikely, for example, that retail investors will even want to select a personal data feed and brokerage if they would even know how to do so.
 Instead, a retail-facing brokerage will likely have its own trading platform that investors can use.

 At the same time, NinjaTrader simply doesn’t support the assets that most investors will want to purchase.
 The platform’s brokerage only supports derivatives and forex trading.
 Investors who want to buy stocks will have to look elsewhere, and the software has no native support for mutual funds or bonds at all.
 This means that even if you did use NinjaTrader (and pay its very steep software costs), you would also need to use a different platform to buy the funds and equities that fill out most investors’ portfolios.

 NinjaTrader may be one of the most customizable trading platforms on the market.
-It is a terrific fit for specialty traders, since it’s about the closest you’ll ever get to building your very own trading platform.
+An award-winning product, it is a terrific fit for specialty traders, since it’s about the closest you’ll ever get to building your very own trading platform.
 For everyone else, however, this software offers too many features you don’t need and relatively few of the features you do.